-These financial statements were authorized for issue by the Board of Directors on 29 June 2022.
+These financial statements are approved for issue by the Board of Directors on 26 July 2023.

-(b) Significant accounting judgments estimates and assumptions
+(b) Significant accounting judgments, estimates and assumptions

 The preparation of the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.